Available Project Topics

 Keywords: Virtual Voice Assistant, Large Language Models, ROS, ChatGPT, Google Bard, NLP

-Prerequisites: The Student requires a Knowledge of ROS, MQTT, and Docker, MQTT, Docker, Python, or C++ programming language.
+Prerequisites: The Student requires a Knowledge of ROS, MQTT, and Docker, Python, or C++ programming language.

 Literature